FedML-AI/doc.fedml.ai/docs/share-and-earn/prerequisites.md

 nvidia-smi
 ```

-If the above commands don't work, you can follow the instructions on NVIDIA's official website: https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html
+If the above commands don't work, you can follow the instructions on [NVIDIA's official website](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html).